 CPR level “A” and AED

 This is the most basic CPR level.
 Candidates will learn CPR techniques for only adult and child victims.
 This course is 3 to 4 hours in length with no re-certification courses available.

 This is an obsolete level of CPR that was designed to teach candidates CPR for adult and child victims.
 This curriculum is identical to that of CPR level “A” so it has become obsolete.

 CPR level “C” and AED

 This is the most popular level of CPR.
-This is a 5 to 6 hour class that teaches candidates CPR techniques for adult, child and infant victims.
-Re-certification courses are available for this course for candidates that are looking to renew certification.
+This is a 5 to 6-hour class that teaches candidates CPR techniques for adult, child, and infant victims.
+Re-certification courses are available for this course for candidates that are looking to renew their certification.